dnagir/guard-rails-assets/README.md

 - `:cli` - compile assets using the rake task - the most correct method, but slow.
 - `:rails` - compile assets by loading rails environment (default) - fast, but does not pick up changes.
 Additionally it relies on a single instance of your app to be loaded, so you can't have multiple guards with different rails configurations.

-You can also use `:rails_env` option to specify what Rails environment to use (defaults to 'test').
+`:rails_env` option is available that allows you to specify the Rails environment to use (defaults to 'test').

 For example: